 Facilities and Capacity

-The Harden House Museum serves as a bridal preparation room with a breathtaking view of the Still River.
-As the heart of Harrybrooke Park, the museum offers an elegant home adorned with vases, glassware, art, and 1940’s era glassware and furnishings.
-Couples wed in the Gated Garden, a grassland overlooking the glistening trees of the Harrybrooke Park.
-A unique aisle brick walkway in the garden encompasses engraved custom bricks commemorating couples that married in the garden.
-The venue’s outdoor pavilions and tented options are the perfect backdrop for wedding receptions, with endless subjects to gaze upon and photograph as the sun sets throughout the grounds.
+The Harden House Museum in Harrybrooke Park functions as a get-ready room and is complete with breathtaking views of the Still River.
+At the heart of Harrybrooke Park, the museum offers an elegant home adorned with vases, art, and 1940s-era glassware and furnishings.
+Couples can wed in the Gated Garden, which is a grassland area that overlooks the glistening trees of the park.
+The garden features an innovative aisle, which is comprised of engraved custom bricks that commemorate couples who have been married in the garden.
+The venue’s outdoor pavilions and tented options are the perfect backdrops for wedding receptions, with endless details to marvel at and photograph as the sun sets around the grounds.